cryptotechguru/EDENomicon/Projects/Metatron_Protocol_Launch/README.md

 ## Web3 Supply Chain Management

-At the outset of the Metatron Launch and EDEN Pilot, we will have implemented and demonstrated a P2P protocol for supply chain management and product traceability.
+The goals of the Metatron Launch and EDEN Pilot are to implement and demonstrate a P2P protocol for supply chain management and product traceability.
 While our initial user community is built around the EDA, this Web3 Supply Chain Management and Product Traceability solution will be ready to engage with other industries (food, art, medicine, etc).

 ## Metatron Launch and Pilot Draft Plan

-The *draft* plan blow provides for 3 main outcomes:
+The *draft* plan below provides for 3 main outcomes:

 1. Basic Integration of Metatron with Filecoin
 1. Launch of Metatron Protocol and Reference Implementation
 1. Configuration and Support for EDA's Pilot use of Metatron

-The plan currently still misses a Python software engineer with Filecoin experience.
+The plan currently still requires a Python software engineer with Filecoin experience.
 We are actively looking at finding that resource.
 Please contact [flaxscrip](https://flaxscrip.github.io/flaxscrip-space/) with references.

 ![Metatron Launch and Pilot Draft Plan](Metatron_Plan.png)

-The plan is divided in 5 Sprints:
+The plan is divided in five 4-weeks sprints:
 1. Sprint 1: Protocol Work
 1. Sprint 2: UX Improvements and Filecoin Integration
 1. Sprint 3: Public Launch of Repo and Reference Implementation